 In the modern corporate world, we continue to spend a lot of our time still in our working environment.
-Whether it be the advancement in technology or architecture, our working area, whether it be an office in the city centre or a place we work remotely from has evolved with these things.
-Most of the engineering achievements of modern times are the demand of office spaces.
+Whether it be the advancement in technology, architecture, or our working areas, there has been a significant shift in style.
+Most of the engineering achievements of modern times are from office space demands.
 Take either Central Park, the former BankWest Tower, Brookfield Palace or QV.
-1 for example- major buildings that dominate the skyline of Perth were all built to accommodate offices and working spaces.
-The way we work in an office has changed over time and so also has the furniture we use.
+1 for example – major buildings that dominate the skyline of Perth were all built to accommodate offices and working spaces.
+The way we work in offices has been changing over time and so has the furniture we use.

 Although the term dates back to Roman Empire era, it wasn’t until the 18th century when the modern definition of office was invented.
 The Admiralty office built in 1726 in the UK served the purpose of handling an overwhelming amount of paperwork created by the businesses in various trade routes across the world when British Empire was at its peak.
 It also included meeting rooms and board rooms as part of its office space.